stuartellis/stuartellis-site-hugo/content/articles/restic-backups.md

 You can install restic with the package manager of your Linux distribution, or Homebrew on macOS.
 To ensure that you have the latest version of restic, you should download it directly from GitHub instead.

-The simplest way to orchestrate backups with restic is to write a shell script.
+The simplest ways to orchestrate backups with restic are to write a shell script or [systemd unit files](https://fedoramagazine.org/automate-backups-with-restic-and-systemd/).

 Alternatively, use this [Ansible role for restic](https://galaxy.ansible.com/paulfantom/restic), which can install restic for system-wide use, and set up scheduled backups.